Hypothermia is an abnormally low body temperature. It is a dangerous condition that requires immediate medical attention.

 Hypothermia occurs when your body loses more heat than it can produce.
 It is usually the result of being exposed to very cold temperatures.
 But it can also occur in other circumstances, such as:

-Risk may also be increased by certain medicines and conditions that make it harder for your body to stay warm.
+The may also be increased by certain medications and conditions that make it harder for your body to stay warm.

 Symptoms of hypothermia usually happen gradually.
 Over time, mental and physical abilities are lessened.
 The main symptoms of hypothermia are: